 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Werner Enterprises Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how WERN stock compares to 2,000+ US-based stocks, and to peers in the Transportation sector and Trucking industry.
+We show how WERN stock compares to 2,000+ US-based stocks, and to peers in the Transportation and Warehousing sector and General Freight Trucking, Local industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Werner Enterprises, Inc. was founded in 1956 and is a premier transportation and logistics company, with coverage throughout North America, Asia, Europe, South America, Africa and Australia.
 Werner maintains its global headquarters in Omaha, Nebraska and maintains offices in the United States, Canada, Mexico and China.
 Werner is among the five largest truckload carriers in the United States, with a diversified portfolio of transportation services that includes dedicated; medium-to-long-haul, regional and expedited van; and temperature-controlled.
 The Werner Logistics portfolio includes truck brokerage, freight management, intermodal, international and final mile services.
 International services are provided through Werner's domestic and global subsidiary companies and include ocean, air and ground transportation; freight forwarding; and customs brokerage.
 Werner Enterprises, Inc.'s common stock trades on the NASDAQ Global Select MarketSM under the symbol 'WERN'.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.

 Stocks with higher beta exhibit higher sensitivity to the ups and downs in the market. (↑↑)